ngneat/helipopper/README.md

 It is an abstraction over Popper that provides the logic and optionally the styling involved in all types of elements that pop out from the flow of the document and get overlaid on top of the UI, positioned next to a reference element.

-This is a lightweight wrapper with additional features that lets you use it decoratively in Angular.
+This is a lightweight wrapper with additional features that lets you use it declaratively in Angular.
 Tippy has virtually no restrictions over Popper and gives you limitless control while providing useful behavior and defaults.

 ## Features

 - ✅ Tooltip & Popover Variations
+- ✅ TemplateRef Support
 - ✅ Lazy Registration
 - ✅ Manual Trigger Support
 - ✅ Text Overflow Support
 - ✅ Sticky Support
-- ✅ Custom Target Support
-- ✅ Dynamic Container Support

 ## Installation
 ```